What is the Renting Homes Act Wales?

 In 2016, the Senedd passed the Renting Homes (Wales) Act 2016 with the aim of making it simpler and easier for landlords and tenants to rent a home in Wales.

-This will happen from 1 December 2022 onwards.
+The new legislation runs from 1 December 2022 onwards.

 What's the purpose of the Renting Home Act?